2018

 How to Visualize Entertainment Expenditures on a Bubble Chart 2014/07/12

-I’ve been recently asked to analyze some Board entertainment expenditures in order to acquire sufficient assurance about their nature and responsible.
-In response to that request I have developed a little Shiny app with an interesting reactive Bubble chart.
 The plot, made using ggplot2 package, is composed by: a categorical x value, represented by the clusters identified in the expenditures population A numerical y value, representing the total amount expended Points defined by the total amount of expenditure in the given cluster for each company subject.
+Morover, point size is given by the ratio between amount regularly passed through Account Receivable Process and total amount of expenditure for that subject in that cluster.

 tags: /////